Aussie White-brow Hawk Moth

-It feeds on a wide variety of plants, including the crops :
+The caterpillar feeds on a wide variety of plants, including :

 as well as :

 The caterpillar grows to a length of about 8 cms.
 It pupates either underground or in a nest of curled leaves joined with silk.
 The pupa is brown with a series of black spots along each side of the abdomen, and has a length of about 6 cms.

 The hindwings are bright yellow with dark margins.
 The females have broader dark margins than the males.
 The males are smaller than the females.
 The female moths have a wingspan of about 10 cms.
 The male moths have a wingspan of about 8 cms.

-The eggs are green and spherical, with a diameter of about 2 mms.
+The eggs are pale green and spherical, with a diameter of about 2 mms.
 They are laid singly on foodplant foliage.

-The species occurs in the south pacific, including in
+The species has been found across the south pacific, including

 and also in Australia in :

-Gnathothlibus eras was considered to be a subspecies of Gnathothlibus erotus (Cramer, 1777) which occurs across Australasia and the south Pacific, until DNA evidence showed that Gnathothlibus eras was a distinct species.
+For many years Gnathothlibus eras was considered to be a subspecies of Gnathothlibus erotus (Cramer, 1777) which occurs across south-east Asia and the south Pacific, until DNA evidence showed that Gnathothlibus eras was a distinct species.